aiven/devportal/docs/platform/concepts/out-of-memory-conditions.rst

 Left unchecked, the ``OOM Killer`` may opt to kill the primary service.
 This is undesirable as unclean termination of the primary service can lead to data loss, inconsistency, or corrupted backups.

-Further, if Aiven's management platform detects that the primary service is unavailable for **60 seconds**, the service will be marked as down and a failover will occur.
+Further, if Aiven's management platform detects that the primary service is unavailable for **|failover_primary|**, the service will be marked as down and a failover will occur.

 To mitigate this scenario, namespaces are used, :doc:`some with additional memory limits <service-memory-limits>`, in combination with an ``oom_score_adjust`` on the primary process, to coax the ``OOM Killer`` into selection of less critical processes.